Jessie Ackermann

-Jessie Ackermann (July 4, 1857 – March 31, 1951) was a social reformer, feminist, journalist, writer and traveller.
+Jessie Ackermann (July 4, 1857 – March 31, 1951) was an American social reformer, feminist, journalist, writer and traveller.
 She was the second round-the-world missionary appointed by the World's Woman's Christian Temperance Union (WWCTU), becoming in 1891 the inaugural president of the federated Australasian Woman's Christian Temperance Union (WCTU), Australia's largest women's reform group.
 Although an American, Ackermann is considered a major voice in the Australian suffrage movement.

 As well as being the author of three books, Ackermann gave talks on travel and temperance around the world and became a skilled and popular speaker with a wide following.
 She was described as a "speaker of no mean order".
 In her talks, she advocated equal political, legal and property rights for women.

 Ackermann was actively involved in campaigns for women's rights as well as the ongoing international struggle against opium and also tobacco.
 She became World's superintendent of the WCTU's anti-opium department in 1893–95 and in 1891 established an Anti Narcotics Department of the WCTU in Australia.
 In 1906 she was made one of the only women fellows of the Royal Scottish Geographical Society.